PAN-Black-Belts-team/prisma-cloud-app-sec-workshop/guide/DevSecOps-IaC-lab.md

 > [!NOTE]
 > Link to docs: [Setup Drift Detection](https://docs.prismacloud.io/en/classic/appsec-admin-guide/get-started/drift-detection)

-In this final section, we will use the pipeline we built to detect drift.
+In this section, we will use the pipeline we built to detect drift.
 Drift occurs when infrastructure running in the cloud becomes configured differntly from what was originally defined in code.

 This usually happens during a major incident, where DevOps and SRE teams make manual changes to quickly solve a problem, such as opening up ports to larger CIDR blocks or turning off HTTPS to find the problem.
 Sometimes lack of access and/or familiarity with IaC/CICD makes fixing an issue directly in the cloud easier than fixing in code and redeploying.
 If these aren’t reverted, they present security issues and it weakens the benefits of using IaC.